j-dumbell/splendid/README.md

-# splendid
+# Splendid

-Bootleg version of the board game
+A bootleg version of the board game, Splendor